mizoru/infinite-alchemist/specification.md

      - **Left-click** to drag elements from the Library to the Workbench.
      - **Right-click** to duplicate an element for quicker combination testing.
      - **No visual clues** for potential combinations to maintain the discovery aspect.
+     - **Elements stay where they are placed** on the workbench until moved or removed.
+     - **Combination occurs** only when one element is dropped directly on top of another.
+     - **No limit** to the number of elements that can be placed on the workbench simultaneously.
    - **Design**: Clean, minimalistic interface with a subtle background pattern to keep focus on the elements.

 2. **Library ("Discovered Elements")**: